AdamISZ/aut-ct/README.md

 ./autct -M prove --keyset autct-830000-500000-0-2-1024.aks -i privkeyfile
 ```

-Note that the private key is read in as hex from the file specified with `-p`, which by default is a local directory file called `privkey`.
+Note that the private key is read in as hex from the file specified with `-i`, which by default is a local directory file called `privkey`.

-The file `autct-830000-500000-0-2-1024.aks`, or whatever else is specified (see [here](./docs/protocol-utxo.md) Appendix 1 for filename structure), should contain public keys in formaat: compressed, hex encoded, separated by whitespace, all on one line.
+The file `autct-830000-500000-0-2-1024.aks`, or whatever else is specified (see [here](./docs/protocol-utxo.md) Appendix 1 for filename structure), should contain public keys in format: compressed, hex encoded, separated by whitespace, all on one line.
 The output is sent to the file specified by `-P` (by default `./proof.txt`), which should usually be around 2-3kB.
 The program will look for the pubkey corresponding to the given private key, in the list of pubkeys in the pubkey file, in order to identify the correct index to use in the proof.

 "serve":